alshedivat/al-folio/README.md

 #### Upgrading from a previous version

-If you installed **al-folio** as described above, you can configure a [GitHub action](https://github.com/AndreasAugustin/actions-template-sync) to automatically sync your repository with the latest version of the theme:
+If you installed **al-folio** as described above, you can configure a [GitHub action](https://github.com/AndreasAugustin/actions-template-sync) to automatically sync your repository with the latest version of the theme.

+Go to Settings -> Actions -> General -> Workflow permissions, give Read and write permissions to GitHub Actions, check "Allow GitHub Actions to create and approve pull requests", and save your changes.

+Then go to Actions -> New workflow -> set up a workflow yourself, setup the following workflow and commit your changes:

 ```yaml
 name: Sync from template